pioneerspacesim/pioneer-developer-docs/readme.md

   - There could be smaller orbitals where you'd dock externally.
 Outposts and such.
   - There could be really huge orbitals, proper O'neill's and such, with generated terrain and cityscape.
 Where you'd fly in through a gate, and land on a proper ground-level port or something similar.
 Just to give the players something to see.
 Maybe even those close to city missions could happen in some of them.
   - There could be really small outpost style cities/ground ports on low population systems.

+- **Planetary terrain generation** - is closely tied to that and it would be nice to up the fidelity of it

+  - Could feel less noise-based with real world inspired erosion and geological patterns and biome coloring
+  - Ground scatter would be nice.
+Both rocks and other debris and vegetation
+  - Water and other bodies of liquids would be nice too
+  - Weather patterns and clouds too

 - **Graphics** - Our engine is a bit behind times, and would be nice to have a more modern rendering engine, both from a "nice to look at" and "easier to work with" aspects.
   - PBR metallic based workflow - would simplify asset creation, due to the amount of readily available assets, tools and documentation
   - Decal based detailing - another thing that would simplify asset creation, and a way to improve visual fidelity.
 Could also provide optimization benefits due to reused materials and textures